What is Quantitative Easing?

 - Depreciation of the local currency is not beneficial for the import industry.
 It will create higher costs, both for business importers and local consumers, as they will need to pay more local currency in exchange for the seller’s foreign currency that is being used.

-- QE inordinately benefits those in the higher spectrum of society, thus increasing wealth or income inequality.
+- Quantitative easing inordinately benefits those in the higher spectrum of society, thus increasing wealth or income inequality.

 More about Quantitative Easing